New curved Kakeya estimates: Introduction

 \subsection{Main Result on $\phi$-curved Kakeya}

-In all of the classes discussed above, with the exception of those $\phi$ for which $\mathcal C(\phi)$ can be transformed to a family of straight lines, the best known Kakeya bound is $d_{\max}(\phi) \geq 2 + 1/3$.
+In all of the classes discussed above, with the exception of those $\phi$ for which $\mathcal C(\phi)$ can be transformed to a family of straight lines, the best known Kakeya bound is $d_{\max}(\phi) \geq 2 + 1/3$ (coming from the polynomial partitioning method: \cite{HickmanRogersZhang}, \cite{beyondUniversalEstimates}, \cite{DaiOscillatory}).
 Even when simplifying to the Kakeya set problem, those arguments still only give $d_{\set}(\phi) \geq 2 + 1/3$.
-These were all obtained through the polynomial partitioning method.
-By combining new incidence geometry tools with an old argument of Wolff \cite{wolffHairbrush}, we manage to break the $2 + 1/3$ threshold for Kakeya sets built from genuinely curved families:
+We should mention here that Sogge proved, without the use of the polynomial method, that Kakeya sets built from curves satisfying the \emph{chaotic curvature} condition have Minkowksi dimension at least $2 +1/3$ \cite{soggeChaoticCurvature}.
+By combining new incidence geometry tools with Wolff's hairbrush argument \cite{wolffHairbrush}, we manage to break the $2 + 1/3$ threshold for Kakeya sets built from genuinely curved families:

-\begin{theorem}[Main Theorem on $\phi$-curved Kakeya] Let $\phi = \langle x, \xi \rangle + \psi(t,\xi)$ be a translation-invariant negatively curved phase function placed in normal form at the origin.
+\begin{theorem}[Main Theorem on $\phi$-curved Kakeya] Let $\phi(x,t,\xi) = \langle x, \xi \rangle + \psi(t,\xi)$ be a translation-invariant negatively curved phase function placed in normal form at the origin.
 Define

 Suppose that the matrices $B$ and $C$ satisfy

 Then

 In fact the following stronger discretized statement holds.
 For all $\epsilon > 0$ there is an $M = M(\epsilon)$ and $\delta_0 = \delta_0(\epsilon)$ so that the following holds for all $\delta \in (0, \delta_0]$.
 Let $L \subset C(\phi)$ be a $\delta$-direction separated collection of curves.
 Let $E \subset \R^3$ be a union of $\delta$-cubes and suppose that $|\ell \cap E| \geq \lambda$ for each $\ell \in L$.
 Then